-- A refund of your own contributions, with interest (see 'Definitions'). - Please note: for any periods of membership where you have taken advantage of a salary sacrifice arrangement, no member contributions are deemed to have been paid for this period. - Your employer may also put in place a separate life assurance arrangement.
-Please contact your employer for details.
+A refund of your own contributions, with interest (see 'Definitions').

+Please note: for any periods of membership where you have taken advantage of a salary sacrifice arrangement, no member contributions are deemed to have been paid for this period.

 Survivor's pension